NICOLAS-CASTRO-BIZE/Castro_Cofre_Zurita/README.md

-## End-to-End Retrieval-Augmented Generation,Equipo legislación de Brasil
+## End-to-End Retrieval-Augmented Generation, Equipo legislación de Brasil

 Welcome to the **Building an End-to-End Retrieval-Augmented Generation System** repository.
 This repository is designed to guide you through the process of creating a complete Retrieval-Augmented Generation (RAG) system from scratch, following a structured curriculum.